rocky-linux/documentation/docs/guides/automation/cronie.md

 ####  Complex Options

-So far, the content discussed are very simple options, but how to complete more complex timed tasks?
+The content discussed so far are simplistic options, but what about more complex timed tasks?

 ```bash
 # Suppose you want to run every 10 minutes backup script (may be impractical, however, it is only an example!)
 Throughout the day.
 To this end, the following will be written: